euruko2012/call-for-proposals/jon_rowe-ruby_with_rails/README.md

 point.
 Taking our applications beyond the CRUD requires more effort, more thought.

-How do we grow beyond the conventions and create object orientated, service focused applications in Ruby.
+How do we grow beyond the conventions and create object oriented, service focused applications in Ruby.
 Where do we divide the line between speed and clean design.
 How much should we decouple from Rails?
 Will we reach a point were Rails is surpassed?